top of page

 Another common tradition is the “Puente” (bridge):

-• If a holiday falls on a Tuesday or Thursday, many employers grant the Monday or Friday off, creating a long weekend.
+• If a Spanish public holiday falls on a Tuesday or Thursday, many employers grant the Monday or Friday off, creating a long weekend.

 • These puente weekends are very popular for short trips and can significantly increase travel demand.